my-org-hu/aks-secure-baseline/03-aad.md

    TENANTID_AZURERBAC=$(az account show --query tenantId -o tsv)
    ```

 1. Playing the role as the Contoso Bicycle Azure AD team, login into the tenant where Kubernetes Cluster API authorization will be associated with.
-As we mentioned in Section - Prerequisites, if you have created a new Azure AD tenant to provide Kubernetes RBAC API, you will place the tenant ID with the informaton you collect from Step 2 (./04-networking.md)
+If you have created a new Azure AD tenant to provide Kubernetes RBAC API, please replace the tenant ID with the informaton you write down when preparing for Prequisites.
    ```bash
    az login -t <Replace-With-ClusterApi-AzureAD-TenantId> --allow-no-subscriptions TENANTID_K8SRBAC=$(az account show --query tenantId -o tsv)